 3. Short term illness actually improves long term health.
 When the body becomes sick and fights off disease, the immune system becomes stronger.
 In other words, preventing all childhood illnesses may be a bad idea, and may in fact contribute to long term chronic disease.

 4. Every state allows for some sort of exemption from vaccination.
 All states allow for medical exemption, most states allow religious exemption and some states even allow philosophical exemption.
 See the information box on p.
 114 for complete details, including helpful websites like www.thinktwice.com.

 5. You should never try to reduce a fever with Tylenol!
 (I’ve actually known this for many years, but it was helpful to read the explanation again.)

 6. The concept of “herd immunity” is a myth.
 Herd immunity is the belief that if all or most of a population is immunized, the entire population is protected.
 This concept leads to the notion that if some of us do not vaccinate our children, the rest of the population will be at risk.
 I won’t go into all the details here, but did you know that many vaccinations last for only a few years?
 That means a very large percentage of our population is technically “unprotected”.

 Chapter 6 of The Nourishing Traditions Book of Baby & Child Care contains additional relevant, well-explained information on the topic of immunizations.
 I encourage you to read it for yourself!

-Again, regardless of what you decide in regards to vaccinating your children, my greatest hope in all of this is that you will do your own research and make a confident, informed choice.
+Again, regardless of what you decide in regards to vaccines, my hope is that you will do your own research and make a confident, informed choice.

 Remember: you have options!